hodgef/simple-keyboard/README.md

 - Firefox 57+
 - iOS 9+

 > Note: If you don't want to support old browsers, you can use the Modern Browsers bundle ([index.modern.js](https://github.com/hodgef/simple-keyboard/blob/master/build/index.modern.js)).
-More info [here](https://github.com/hodgef/simple-keyboard/releases/tag/3.3.0).

 ## ✅ Contributing